dokku/blog/docs/2021/dokkus-roaring-20s.md

 It's been a few months since the last release post, so we'll summarize whats been going on in Dokku Land in 2020.

+!!! tip

-> If you're using Dokku - especially for commercial purposes - consider donating to project development via [Github Sponsors](https://github.com/sponsors/dokku), [OpenCollective](https://opencollective.com/dokku), or [Patreon](https://www.patreon.com/dokku).
+    If you're using Dokku - especially for commercial purposes - consider donating to project development via [Github Sponsors](https://github.com/sponsors/dokku), [OpenCollective](https://opencollective.com/dokku), or [Patreon](https://www.patreon.com/dokku).
 Funds go to general development, support, and infrastructure costs.

 ## Discussions

 Where should you get help?
 We've added [Github Discussions](https://github.com/dokku/dokku/discussions) support to the main project.
 Folks are encouraged to post questions and seek help from the community there.
 This will be a monitored channel, and is subject to the [Code of Conduct](https://github.com/dokku/.github/blob/master/CODE_OF_CONDUCT.md).

-If you are seeking more "live" support, join the `#dokku` channel on the [Gliderlabs Slack](https://glider-slackin.herokuapp.com/).
+If you are seeking more "live" support, join the `#dokku` channel on the [Gliderlabs Slack](https://slack.dokku.com/).
 A member of the core team - in addition to community members! - will attempt to help you given enough time and information.

 Users can continue posting to Stackoverflow or other locations, though those will not be actively monitored for issues.